mileweb/docs-content-cdn/en/docs/edge-logic/paths-to-origins.md

 Here is how to do this on the portal:
 [screenshot]
 If it is very important to keep the origin traffic at the minimum possible level, you can use our "shield" feature to essentially create a mirror of your origin such that each object will only be accessed once.
+Shield is also useful when the origin has an IP whitelist for access control and only allow a very short list.
 In general, you want to pick a shield PoP that is close to your origin:
 [screenshot]